 \textbf{Loss re-weighting.} There have also been studies that soft-sample the data by re-weighting the sample losses, generally called cost-sensitive learning.
 To balance the class distribution from the loss level, it generally increases the loss weights of the tail classes and decreases the loss weights of the head classes, thus alleviating the model optimization bias towards the head classes.
 Therefore, the key point of loss re-weighting methods is to investigate how to measure the loss weights of each class.
 Most directly, we can calculate the loss weights using the class label frequencies of the training samples, the influence of the samples \cite{Park_2021_ICCV}, or the distribution consistency between the model predictions and the balanced reference class distribution \cite{Zhang_2021_CVPR}.
-Taking the class label frequency $fr$ of the training samples as an example, the loss weights for class $i$ is the inverse class frequency, \ie $W_{i} = \frac{1}{fr_{i}}$.
+Taking the class label frequency $fr$ of the training samples as an example, the loss weight for class $i$ is the inverse class frequency, \ie $W_{i} = \frac{1}{fr_{i}}$.
 Thus, a higher $fr$ corresponds to a lower loss weight.
 In addition, observing that class imbalance usually increases the prediction difficulty of tail classes, whose prediction probabilities are lower than those of head classes, \citet{lin2017focal} designed focal loss, a classical method for solving class imbalance, which uses prediction probabilities to inversely re-weight the loss for each class.
-Apart from the hand-designed weighting algorithms described above, there are also methods to investigate how to automatically learn the class weighting function from the data.
+Since reducing the weights of majority classes would cause the hard samples in majority classes to become harder to learn and hurt the overall performance, \citet{yu2022re} proposed an instance-level re-balancing strategy to dynamically adjust the sampling probabilities of instances according to their difficulty.
+Apart from the hand-designed weighting algorithms described above, there are also methods to investigate how to learn the class weighting function from the data automatically.
 Meta-learning is a powerful way to do this.
-Based on it, \citet{shu2019meta} proposed Meta-Weight-Net, a parameterized weighting function whose training is guided by a small balanced validation set.
-Finally, Meta-Weight-Net can fit a proper weighting function well in the class imbalanced dataset.
+Based on it, \citet{shu2019meta} proposed the Meta-Weight-Net, a parameterized weighting function whose training is guided by a small balanced validation set.
+Finally, Meta-Weight-Net can fit a proper weighting function well in the class-imbalanced dataset.